DIDSR/ValidPath/README.md

 ### Modules
 There are several modules in this package including
-1. WSI Reader: includes functions and classes for general wsi analysis such as read whole slide images, tissue segmentation, and normalization.
+1. WSI Handler: includes functions and classes for general wsi analysis such as read whole slide images, tissue segmentation, and normalization.
 2. Annotation Extraction: this module includes several functions for processing annotations such as annotation extraction.
 3. Patch Extraction: which assist pathologist and developers in extracting image patches from whole slide images region of interest.
-4. Color Normalization: there are several color normalization methods implemented in order to normalize the extracted image patches.
-5. (To be added)Annotation File Generator:
+4. Annotation File Generator: Mapping back the ROIs into the image scope visualizer for the pathologist validation process
-6. Performance Assessment: including different modules for assessing the performance of ML models.
+5. Performance Assessment: including different modules for assessing the performance of ML models.

 ### Information for Developers
 Code Documentation: